The Ritz Hotel, London: Later 20th-century history

+Cunard Trafalgar Years

 In the 1970s, the hotel fell into a turbulent period.
 Terrorist threats from the Provisional Irish Republican Army became the chief concern, and bomb scares were not uncommon.
 The oil crisis in the early 1970s directly affected business and prompted the Bracewell-Smith family to sell their stake to Trafalgar House on 5 April 1976 for £2.75 million.
 At the time of the sale, the hotel's occupancy rate was just 45 per cent; the Ritz Grill Room had been closed and it had lost quite a bit of money in recent times.

+Trafalgar had acquired Cunard Line in 1971 and amalgamated the Ritz into its newly established Cunard Trafalgar Hotel division.

 In 1984, the Ritz brought back its weekly Sunday tea dances, which had been popular during the 1920s and 1930s.
 Due to high demand, the hotel considered restricting afternoon tea at the Ritz to hotel guests only, as those staying at the Ritz were often unable to get a table.
 Many Londoners who would have been barred by this restriction voiced disapproval, and the Ritz compromised by requiring reservations for afternoon tea at the hotel.
 Proper attire for tea is a must; the Ritz once refused to admit Mick Jagger for tea because he was not wearing a jacket and tie.

+By the 1990s, the hotel was marketed as part of Cunard Hotels and Resorts, and featured sail and stay packages in conjunction with the Cunard flagship, Queen Elizabeth 2.